iamkirankumaryadav/SQL/DQL.md

 WHERE First_Name LIKE 'B[iro]%' AND City NOT LIKE '%UL%'
 ```

-### Querying ythe table with logical operators IN and BETWEEN
+### Querying the table with logical operators IN and BETWEEN

 ```sql
 SELECT First_Name, Shirt_Size